zevbo/StateDimensionLogic/README.md

 Currently, because it's still starting up, robot state is not available as a standard package.
-If you would like to use it in it's current form, simply clone the repository on to your local, and use folders src and state_estimators in any dune project as desired.
+If you would like to use it in it's current form, simply clone the repository on to your local, and use folders robot_state and state_estimators in any dune project as desired.

 ## A Note On Tooling